 Pumice is a frothy lava that is often compositionally close to granite and therefore contains lots of potassium.
 This piece of pumice from Santorini was thrown out of a volcano approximately 3600 years ago during the Minoan eruption.
 Width of sample 40 mm.

 Obsidian is a glassy volcanic rock.
 It is also frequently felsic in composition.
 This sample demonstrates beautiful conchoidal fracture.
-Width of the sample is 11 cm.
+Width of sample 11 cm.

 Arkose is feldspar-rich sandstone.
 Feldspar in arkose is usually K-feldspar.
 The width of the sample from Estonia is 15 cm.

 sand is usually composed of quartz but not exclusively.
 Most sand samples contain few percents of feldspar (mostly K-feldspar).
 Here is a feldspar-rich sand sample from Saint Pierre and Miquelon (French island near the coast of Newfoundland).
-The width of the view is 10 mm.
+Width of view 10 mm.

 1. McDonough, William F. (1999).
 Earth’s core.
 In: Encyclopedia of Geochemistry (Encyclopedia of Earth Sciences Series) (Ed.
 Marshall, Clare P. & Fairbridge, Rhodes W.).
 Springer.
 151-155.